christian7974/College-Basketball-API/README.md

 # Features/Functionality

 ## Fetch Every Team
-To get all of the statistics of a team, use the following:
+To fetch every team and their statistics, use the following:
 ```
 https://college-basketball-api.onrender.com/teams/all
 ```
-This will send an array of every team as a JSON object to the client.
+This will send an array of every team as a JSON object to the client. **This is automatically sorted by points scored per game**.

 ## Fetch One Team By Name:
 To only get one team by name, use the following: